3.5.2. Rules for address attributes

 If there is no item to link addresses to, create one and link it with all the necessary address points.

-When making a new street as a linking item, make sure to also link it to the administrative division it's located in (for more information, see section 126.96.36.199.).
-Location.
+When creating a new street (as a linking item), make sure to also link it to the administrative division that it's located in (for more information, see Section 126.96.36.199.
+Location).